MatterMiners/tardis/docs/source/adapters/batchsystem.rst

 ClassAds ``State`` and ``Activity``.
 It can take the states ``Available``, ``Draining``, ``Drained`` and ``NotAvailable``.

-The allocation and utilization of a worker node is defined as maximum and minimum of the relative ratios of requested over total resources like (CPU, Memory, Disk, etc.), respectively.
-Which resource ratios to take into account can be configured by the ``ratios`` option.
+The allocation and utilization of a worker node is defined as maximum and minimum of the relative ratio of requested over total resources such as CPU, Memory, Disk, respectively.
+Which resource ratios to take into account can be configured via the ``ratios`` option.
 Any valid HTCondor expression that returns a floating point number is accepted.

 Additional options for the condor_status call can be added by using the ``options`` option.